Holographic Butterfly Effect at Quantum Critical Points: Introduction

 and the saturation of this bound has been suggested as a criterion on whether a many-body system has a holographic dual described by gravity theory \cite{Maldacena:2015waa}.
 One remarkable example that saturates this bound is the Sachdev-Ye-Kitaev (SYK) model \cite{Kitaev:2014v1,Maldacena:2015waa}.
 Recently, the butterfly velocity $v_B$ has also been conjectured as the characteristic velocity that universally bounds the diffusion constants in incoherent metal \cite{Hartnoll:2014lpa,Blake:2016wvh,Blake:2016sud,Lucas:2016yfl}.

-On the other hand, metal-insulator transition (MIT) as a prominent style of quantum phase transition (QPT) has been implemented in holographic approach as well \cite{Donos:2012js,Donos:2013eha,Ling:2015dma,Ling:2016wyr}.
-In this scenario QPT occurs when the horizon is deformed to different IR fixed points which are separately dual to the ground states in metallic phase or insulating phase.

-In this letter our main purpose is to connect the butterfly effect and QPT in holographic approach.
-Since in holographic theories the bound in (\ref{bound1}) is always saturated, we will focus on the behavior of the butterfly velocity $v_B$ close to quantum critical points (QCP)\footnote{Previously, it was demonstrated in \cite{Shen:2016htm} that the Lyapunov exponent $\lambda_L$ may exhibit a peak near QCP in the Bose-Hubbard model.}.

-The first signal to connect $v_B$ and QPT comes from the fact that both the butterfly velocity $v_B$ and the phase transition are controlled by IR degrees of freedom in chaotic quantum system \cite{Roberts:2016wdl,Donos:2012js}.
+Since in holographic theories the bound in (\ref{bound1}) is always saturated, we will focus on the behavior of the butterfly velocity close to quantum critical points (QCP)\footnote{Previously, it was demonstrated in \cite{Shen:2016htm} that the Lyapunov exponent $\lambda_L$ may exhibit a peak near QCP in the Bose-Hubbard model.}.
+The first signal to connect the butterfly velocity and QPT comes from the fact that both the butterfly velocity and the phase transition are controlled by IR degrees of freedom in chaotic quantum system \cite{Roberts:2016wdl,Donos:2012js}.
 This picture becomes more vivid in holographic scenario since IR degrees of freedom of the dual field theory is reflected by the near horizon data, and both $v_B$ and QPT depend solely on the near horizon data.
-In addition, the OTOC exhibits butterfly effect for any operator that affects the energy of the bulk theory \cite{Kitaev:2014v1,Roberts:2014ifa,Roberts:2016wdl}, while QPT is characterized by the degeneracy of ground states, implying that the butterfly effect should be sensitive to QPT since they involve energy fluctuations.
-Therefore, it is highly possible that the OTOC or the butterfly effect can capture the QPT in holographic theories.
+In addition, the butterfly effect can be induced by any operator that affects the energy of the bulk theory \cite{Kitaev:2014v1,Roberts:2014ifa,Roberts:2016wdl}.
+Meanwhile, QPT is characterized by the degeneracy of ground states, which implies that the butterfly effect should be sensitive to QPT since they involve energy fluctuations.
+Therefore, it is highly possible that the butterfly effect can capture the QPT in holographic theories.

-A heuristic argument about the relation between $v_B$ and QPT comes from the different behavior of the information propagation during the transition from a MBL phase to a thermalized phase.
+A heuristic argument about the relation between $v_B$ and QPT comes from the different behavior of the information propagation during the transition from a many-body localization (MBL) phase to a thermalized phase.
 A quantum system in MBL phase does not satisfy the Eigenstate Thermalization Hypothesis (ETH), and the quantum information propagates very slowly \cite{MBL1,Fan:2016ean}.
 In thermalized phase, however, the information propagates much faster.
 In other words, the speed of information propagation probably works as an indicator of a MBL phase transition.
-Remind that the butterfly velocity bounds the speed of the quantum information propagation across the chaotic system, it is reasonable to expect that $v_B$ may exhibit different behavior in distinct phases.
+Notice that the butterfly velocity bounds the speed of the quantum information propagation across the chaotic system, it is reasonable to expect that the butterfly velocity may exhibit different behavior in distinct phases.